Alaska Military and Veterans Benefits

-A Veteran who served at any time and has a present service-connected disability or is receiving compensation, disability retirement benefits, or pension from the military or the Department of Veterans Affairs but does not qualify as a CP or CPS; or
+A Veteran who served at any time and has a present service-connected disability or is receiving compensation, disability retirement benefits, or pension from the military or the VA but does not qualify as a CP or CPS, or

-A Veteran who received a Purple Heart.
+A Veteran who received a Purple Heart

-Ten points are added to the passing examination score or rating of the Spouse of a disabled Veteran who is disqualified for a Federal position along the general lines of his or her usual occupation because of a service-connected disability.
-Such a disqualification may be presumed when the Veteran is unemployed and
+Ten points are added to the passing examination score or rating of the Spouse of a disabled Veteran who is disqualified for a federal position along the general lines of their usual occupation because of a service-connected disability.
+Such a disqualification may be presumed when the Veteran is unemployed and:

-Is rated by appropriate military or Department of Veterans Affairs authorities to be 100 percent disabled and/or unemployable; or
+Is rated by appropriate military or VA authorities to be 100% disabled and/or unemployable, or

-Has retired, been separated, or resigned from a civil service position on the basis of a disability that is service-connected in origin; or
+Has retired, been separated, or resigned from a civil service position because of a disability that is service-connected in origin, or

-Has attempted to obtain a civil service position or other position along the lines of his or her usual occupation and has failed to qualify because of a service-connected disability.
+Has attempted to obtain a civil service position or other position along the lines of their usual occupation and has failed to qualify because of a service-connected disability

 Preference may be allowed in other circumstances but anything less than the above warrants a more careful analysis.